ZJU-SEC/Cargo-Ecosystem-Monitor/Code/accuracy_evaluation/README.md

   [source.crates-io]
   replace-with = "cargo_ecosystem_monitor"
   ```
+  2. If you are using the provided docker, you can directly run `make replace_cargo_mirror` before running the evaluation process.
+And after the evaluation process, run `make restore_cargo_mirror` to remove the configurations.
+Make sure you know what is going to happen when you run it in your host machine.
 4. Run scripts `Code/scripts/prebuild.sql` to build neccesary tables.
 5. Run `cargo run --bin autorun` to automatically start the evaluation process, which will run three separate programs for each dataset:
    1. Run `cargo run --bin benchmark_dataset` under this project.
 This will automatically generate dataset under directory `output`.